animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 $o(o) = o(I_i) = i$.

-They are not substitutable in the domain of the function that defines their equivalence.
+They are not substitutable in the domain of the function that defines their equivalence e.g. an LSTM where the "qualia" is denoted by $\theta$.

 **Philosophy:**